ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Events

+ * `ControllerStartTouchInteractableObject` - Emitted when the touch of a valid object has started.
  * `ControllerTouchInteractableObject` - Emitted when a valid object is touched.
+ * `ControllerStartUntouchInteractableObject` - Emitted when the untouch of a valid object has started.
  * `ControllerUntouchInteractableObject` - Emitted when a valid object is no longer being touched.
+ * `ControllerRigidbodyActivated` - Emitted when the controller rigidbody is activated.
+ * `ControllerRigidbodyDeactivated` - Emitted when the controller rigidbody is deactivated.

 ### Unity Events